25 min read

 How to Buy SEO Leads (If You Must)

-If you need leads immediately and decide to purchase them, follow a structured process to maximize your return on investment.
+If you need leads immediately and decide to purchase them, it is important to understand your options and follow a structured process.

 1. Define Your Ideal Customer Profile (ICP): Be incredibly specific about the industry, company size, job titles, and pain points you are targeting.
 The better your ICP, the higher the quality of the leads.

-2. Vet Lead Generation Companies: Look for providers with a strong reputation and transparent methodologies.
+2. Vet Providers Carefully: Look for companies with a strong reputation and transparent methodologies.
 Ask how they source their leads and what qualification criteria they use.
+For databases, ask about data freshness and verification processes.

-3. Understand the Pricing Model: Common models include Cost Per Lead (CPL), where you pay for each contact, or more performance based models.
-The average CPL for SEO can be around $206, which is often more affordable than paid search CPLs that can average over $450.
+3. Understand the Pricing Model: Common models include Cost Per Lead (CPL), where you pay for each contact, or monthly subscriptions for database access.

 4. Prepare for Immediate Follow Up: Leads go cold quickly.
 Have an email nurture sequence or a sales cadence ready to engage new contacts the moment you receive them.